phetsims/natural-selection/doc/model.md

 In the context of this sim:

 * A bunny has 3 traits, and 3 corresponding gene types: fur, ears, teeth.
+* A bunny has 6 genes, 2 of each gene type.
+One of each type is inherited from each parent.
 * Each gene type has 2 variations, known as alleles.
 * The alleles for fur are 'white fur' and 'brown fur'.
 * The alleles for ears are 'tall ears' and 'flat ears'.
 * The alleles for teeth are 'short teeth' and 'long teeth'.
-* A bunny has 3 pairs of genes - 1 gene of each pair is inherited from each parent.
 * A bunny's genotype is its complete set of 6 genes (3 pairs).
 * A bunny's phenotype is how the bunny appears (fur, ears, and teeth) and functions due to its genotype.